carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-2.md

 }
 ```

-In the cases of unregistered attributes, operations, and types, MLIR
+In the cases of unregistered attributes, operations, and types, MLIR will
-will enforce some structural constraints (SSA, block termination,
+enforce some structural constraints (e.g. dominance, etc.), but otherwise they
-etc.), but otherwise they are completely opaque.
-For instance, MLIR
-has little information about whether an unregistered operation can
+are completely opaque.
+For instance, MLIR has little information about whether
-operate on particular datatypes, how many operands it can take, or how
+an unregistered operation can operate on particular data types, how many
-many results it produces.
-This flexibility can be useful for
+operands it can take, or how many results it produces.
+This flexibility can be
-bootstrapping purposes, but it is generally advised against in mature
+useful for bootstrapping purposes, but it is generally advised against in mature
 systems.
 Unregistered operations must be treated conservatively by
-transformations and analyses, and they are much harder to construct
+transformations and analyses, and they are much harder to construct and
-and manipulate.
+manipulate.

 This handling can be observed by crafting what should be an invalid IR for Toy
 and seeing it round-trip without tripping the verifier: